 We appreciate that RoIP systems like this aren't going to be for everyone, and we're not trying to take people away from "real radio".
 Not everyone has the option on what they can use due to location or their personal circumstances.
 This system gives them to ability to talk to users all around the World on several different systems, and all for free!

 Please use our contact form.

-Please remember to leave a 4 second gap during QSO's so that other stations may get in and keep individual key ups to less than 2 minutes.
+Please remember to leave a 4 second gap during QSO's so that other station may get in and individual keep key ups to less that 3 minutes.

 General guidlines for the IRN Server: